nativefairie/Parking-App/README.md

-_Student: Cristina Floroiu; Subject: Web App Development; Teacher: Andrei Vasilateanu; Institution: Politehnica University of Bucharest._
+_Student: Cristina Floroiu; Subject: Web App Development; Teacher: Andrei Vasilateanu; University of Politechnica, Bucharest._
 # ParkingApp

 Project Premise
 ---------------

 Bucharest can be crowded, so looking all over for a parking spot has never been anyone's favorite activity.
 Taking that into account, the parking app could save us a lot of time.
-It simulates a parking with 100 parking spots.
-Let's assume it's Politehnica's main parking (though designing the real Politehnica's parking wouldn't be such trouble, I would like to focus more on coding).
+It simulates a parking with 87 parking spots randomly distributed.
+Let's assume it's Politehnica's main parking (though designing the real Politehnica's parking wouldn't be such trouble, I would rather focus on code).

 Assigning yourself a spot means clicking on a free (green) spot and checking in from the newly appeared modal window.